 - A handy hint from reader UK Stephen Brosin is to “dig the planting hole far too big, place a handful or two of 3-4 day-old grass clippings in the hole, add some compost and some slow-release fertilizer and then plant your seedlings on top.
-If you have a compost heap, grow your Gems on the heap!”
+If you have a compost heap, grow your gems on the heap!”

 - Gem squashes have similar growing requirements to cucumbers and prefer organic liquid feeds high in potassium.

-HARVESTING GEM SQUASH
+WHEN TO HARVEST GEM SQUASH

-GEM SQUASH PESTS
+DEALING WITH GEM SQUASH PESTS

-The one problem that WILL arise wnhen growing gem squash (or butternuts, courgettes and cucumbers) in cool climates is powdery mildew, a fungus which strikes later in the growing season.
+The one problem that WILL arise when growing gem squash (or butternuts, courgettes and cucumbers) in cool climates is powdery mildew, a fungus which strikes later in the growing season.
 The growing season simply is not long enough and the onset of the cooler weather stresses the plants which makes them vulnerable to mildew for which there is no cure.
 To try and fight the onset of powdery mildew, readers have sent the following tips: